tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 * [青空文庫](https://www.aozora.gr.jp/).
 An Internet library of classic Japanese literature.

-Don't use streaming sites if possible.
+Don't use streaming sites and sites for reading manga online if possible.
-Always download what you watch.
+Always download what you consume.

 ## Japanese boards